clerk/javascript/packages/testing/README.md

 ## Cypress Custom commands

-This package also provides custom commands to sign-in/sign-out with Clerk in your Cypress tests without having to interact with the UI.
+This package also provides custom commands to sign in/sign out with Clerk in your Cypress tests without having to interact with the UI.
 To use these commands, you must import them in your `cypress/support/commands.ts` file.

 ```ts